TylerDoudrick/dev-cert-helper/README.md

 `-h --help` -- Print the help text

-Example:
+### Example:

-`./generate-development-certificate.sh --filename cert --directory certificates` -> Will generate cert.pem and cert.key in the certificates directory.
+`./generate-development-certificate.sh --filename cert --directory certificates` -> Will generate cert.pem and cert.key in the ./certificates directory.
 The certificates directory will be created if it does not exist.